MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 clients MUST NOT place any more trust in this signal than if they had received a 307 redirect over cleartext HTTP.

+When an HTTPS connection fails due to an error in the underlying secure transport, such as an error in certificate validation, some clients currently offer a "user recourse" that allows the user to bypass the security error and connect anyway.
-When making an "https" scheme request to an origin with an HTTPS RR, either directly or via the above redirect, the client SHOULD terminate the connection if there are any errors with the underlying secure transport, such as errors in certificate validation.
-This aligns with Section 8.4 and Section 12.1 of {{HSTS}}.
+When making an "https" scheme request to an origin with an HTTPS RR, either directly or via the above redirect, such a client MAY remove the user recourse option.
+Origins that publish HTTPS RRs therefore MUST NOT rely on user recourse for access.
+For more information, see Section 8.4 and Section 12.1 of {{HSTS}}.

 ## HTTP-based protocols